t4d0/Rift-Web/README.md

 Rift-Web is an older, slightly modified version of RiftFN's frontend ported on to a github pages site.
+(also note alot of things with the frontend's visuals are broken, if

-*For more info regarding credits, visit the info tab at http://rift.ml/*
+*For more info regarding credits, visit the info tab at http://www.rift.ml/*

 ## HTTPS://DISCORD.GG/RIFTFN